billhennessy/blog-chunky/content/post/2020/masks-to-control-you.md

 Restrained from acting.
 "No sunbathing on dry sand."
 "You're too close to that other person."
 "Wear a mask."
 "You're a threat to everyone."
 "Arrest that man!
 He's washing his car!"

+{{< figure src="/images/masks-people.jpg" caption="'what remains, but to spare them all the care of thinking and all the trouble of living?'" title="Democracy in America" link="" >}}

 Let's continue:

 > such a power does not destroy, but it prevents existence; it does not tyrannize, but it compresses, enervates, extinguishes, and stupefies a people, till each nation is reduced to be nothing better than a flock of timid and industrious animals, of which the government is the shepherd.